-- (a) Members of the Compensation Committee.
-The Plan shall be administered, and Awards shall be granted hereunder, by the Compensation Committee. - (b) Authority of the Compensation Committee.
+(a) Members of the Compensation Committee.
+The Plan shall be administered, and Awards shall be granted hereunder, by the Compensation Committee.

+(b) Authority of the Compensation Committee.
 Subject to Section 3(a), the Compensation Committee shall have full discretionary power and authority, subject to such resolutions not inconsistent with the provisions of the Plan or applicable law as may from time to time be adopted by the Board, to (a) interpret and administer the Plan and any instrument or agreement entered into under the Plan, (b) establish such rules and regulations and appoint such agents as it shall deem appropriate for the proper administration of the Plan, and (c) make any determination and take any other action that the Compensation Committee deems necessary or desirable for administration of the Plan.
-All questions of interpretation, administration, and application of the Plan shall be determined in good faith by a majority of the members of the Compensation Committee then in office, except that the Compensation Committee may authorize any one or more of its members, or any officer of the Company, to execute and deliver documents on behalf of the Compensation Committee, and the determination of such majority shall be final and binding in all matters relating to the Plan.
+All questions of interpretation, administration, and application of the Plan shall be determined in good faith by a majority of the members of the Compensation Committee then in office, except that the Compensation Committee, and the determination of such majority shall be final and binding in all matters relating to the Plan.